aMOPel/nixpkgs/pkgs/build-support/deno/fetch-deno-deps/readme.md

 3. file structure transformer

 uses their own scripts and has their own tests.

+The tests also act as specifications for the steps.
+You can for example look at the `Common Lock Format` in the test cases.

 Read more about the tests in `/pkgs/test/build-deno-package/integration-tests/readme.md`